BackupTheBerlios/subnant-svn/trunk/README.txt

   * commit-email

-    Sends email on post-commit hook using Subversion property hook:commit-email on parent directory(s) of committed files.
-Shows who, why, what, when and where changes were made for a revision.
+    Sends email using post-commit hook by reading Subversion hook:commit-email property on parent directory(s) of committed files.
+Able to shows who, why, what, when and where changes were made for the committed revision.

+  * commit-message

+    Ensures log message is entered by using pre-commit hook.

   * propchange-access